laescudero/laescudero.github.io/_pages/about.md

 My research primarily focuses on Time-Frequency Analysis, covering a wide range of topics from Complex Analysis to the computation and statistics of  zeros of Time-Frequency transforms of signals contaminated with noise.

-In addition to my current role as a mathematician, I also have a keen interest in Computer Science and Quantitative Finance.
+In addition to my current role as a mathematician, I also have a keen interest in Telecommunications and Computer Science.